Roosterbear/tips/google-coursera/ciberseguridad.md

 __Day-0 Attacks__

-> Is a exploit that is unknown.
+> Is an exploit that is unknown.
 The CSP can patch their hypervisors and migrate
 > loads of jobs to another VMs.